Sweet Bean Paste

 4. Heat a non-stick pan over medium-low heat and lightly oil it.

-8. Serve and enjoy your homemade dorayaki!
+8. Enjoy your homemade dorayaki!

 Previous